EliAndrewC/l7r/setting/l7r.md

 As of this writing, my current campaign is the Wasp Bounty Hunters campaign, which has this three-paragraph description:

-It's been 15 years since Tsuruchi, first of his name, founded the Wasp clan, a minor clan whose charter authorizes all Wasp samurai to pursue Imperial bounties.
+It's been 15 years since Tsuruchi, first of his name, founded the Wasp Clan, a minor clan whose charter authorizes all Wasp samurai to pursue Imperial bounties.
 Because most Imperial magistrates are reluctant to create major political incidents over minor bounties, the Wasp have already settled into an important niche within the landscape of the Emerald Empire.

 As a tiny minor clan, the bounties which would be a pittance to even an average-sized House represent a significant fraction of the Wasp Clan's income.
 This creates a constant tension between the pursuit of unflinching justice and the temptation of unscrupulous profit.
 The actions taken by the clan's samurai in these formative years may determine whether the Tsuruchi name represents honorable enforcers or desperate mercenaries.

 The Wasp now stand at the top of the "Three Man Alliance," a pact between the Wasp, Fox, and Sparrow clans in the southeastern reaches of Rokugan.
 The PCs serve as yoriki (assistants) to Tsuruchi Kyoma, a close friend of the Wasp daimyo who has been tasked with overseeing bounty operations among their southern allies.
 While Kyoma focuses on cementing the bonds of the Three Man Alliance through long nights of fellowship and shared cups, his yoriki are left to carry the heavy mantle of administrative and moral authority.
 Their decisions about which bounties are pursued and how the law is applied will shape the legacy of the Wasp in the eyes of the Empire.

-Here's my writeup on the creation of the Wasp clan:
+Here's my writeup on the creation of the Wasp Clan:

 The Spine of the World Mountains bisect the Empire in two, with Beiden Pass being the main passage between the northern and southern halves of the central Empire.
 In the eastern Empire, ships are the fastest and most efficient way to move people and goods up and down the coast, and a narrow mountain pass 150 miles inland is the best way to travel from one side of the mountains to the other (as Beiden pass is ~400 miles to the northwest along the mountain range).

 This mountain pass is located in the Hachinaga ("long wasp") province, a dynasty province which the Shin lineage has ruled for over a thousand years.
-Their progenitor, Bayushi Shin, personally swore fealty to Lord Bayushi, and his descendants later became part of the Kyo vassal house of the Bayushi family, tasked with defending the valuable mountain pass from the Zenji vassal house of the Matsu Family of the Lion Clan to the north.
+Their progenitor, Bayushi Shin, personally swore fealty to Lord Bayushi, and his descendants later became part of the Kyo vassal house of the Bayushi Family, tasked with defending the valuable mountain pass from the Zenji vassal house of the Matsu Family of the Lion Clan to the north.

 The Wasp Clan was founded by Tsuruchi, first of his name, and its holdings consist entirely of the mountainous Hachinaga province.